The 5 Top Day Trips From Atlanta

 You’re probably already familiar with Athens if you’re a Georgia Bulldogs fan.
 Athens is home to the University of Georgia (UGA), but it’s more than just a college town.
 I actually attended UGA for a year before transferring to Georgia State and moving to Atlanta.

 Athens has much more to do than watching football.
 Of course, if you love the Bulldogs, catch a game while in the area.
-Since the town is catered toward college students and young adults, there are also a ton of free things to do!
+Since the town is catered toward college students and young adults, there are also many free things to do!

 Top Recommendations for a Day Trip From Atlanta to Athens